chakravarthi589/Event-based-Vision_Resources/README.md

 ## :high_brightness: Other Papers
 [Papers from Google Scholar using the keywords related to event-based vision](#Other-Papers)

+## :high_brightness: Other Resources
+- Interested in getting started with Event-based vision?
+Begin with this <a href="https://sites.google.com/view/guillermogallego/teaching/event-based-robot-vision" target="_blank"> Course </a> by Prof. Dr. Guillermo Gallego.
+(Thanks to Dr. Gallego for valuable contribution)

 ---

 ## :high_brightness: Survey/Review Papers